-MCALLEN, Texas (AP) — The family of a U.S. agent killed in a 2011 ambush on a Mexican highway and another agent who survived the attack are suing the government and others.
+MCALLEN, Texas (AP) — The family of a U.S. Customs Enforcement agent killed in a 2011 ambush on a Mexican highway and another agent who survived are suing the government and others.

 The federal lawsuit filed Tuesday in Brownsville arises from the Feb.
 15, 2011, attack on U.S. Immigration and Customs Enforcement agents Jaime Zapata and Victor Avila.
 They were attacked in their armored SUV near San Luis Potosi, Mexico.